pymmcore-plus/pymmcore-remote/README.md

-Then, on the client side (or in a separate process), connect to the server using using `pymmcore_remote.MMCoreProxy`.  `MMCorePlusProxy` accepts `host` and `port` arguments that must match the server (if you overide the defaults).
+Then, on the client side (or in a separate process), connect to the server using using `pymmcore_remote.MMCoreProxy`.  `MMCorePlusProxy` accepts `host` and `port` arguments that must match the server (if you override the defaults).

 ```python
 from pymmcore_remote import MMCorePlusProxy